Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation: Pilot Study of Hyak Informed-Sampling via Simulation

 \subsection{Results}

-Table \ref{onepop} summarizes the results of the simulation study.
-The number of sampled deaths and bias, variance and MSE from (\ref{eqn:mse}) are displayed for each combination of sampling strategy and analytical model.
-Table \ref{onepop:diffs} contains the differences for each metric comparing the cluster sample and {\sc Hyak} -- raw differences and proportional differences with the cluster sample as the base for comparison.
+Table \ref{onepop} summarizes the results of the simulation study for $n=5,200$.
+Results for the smaller sample sizes are shown in Tables \ref{onepop:n3900}-\ref{onepop:n1300} in Appendix A.3 The number of average sampled deaths and bias, variance and MSE from (\ref{eqn:mse}) are displayed for each combination of sampling strategy and analytical model.

-Overall regardless of analytical model, it is clear that the {\sc Hyak} sampling strategy captures more deaths and is more accurate -- the MSE is smaller in general.
-Further examining the components of the MSE, what emerges is: (i) {\sc Hyak} yields far, far lower variance, and (ii) pays for this by sacrificing some bias, but not much.
-The overall comparison between the sampling strategies very clearly favors {\sc Hyak}.
+Overall, the {\sc Hyak} sampling strategy captures more deaths and is generally more accurate.
+Across sampling schemes and sample sizes, {\sc Hyak} generally has the smallest MSEs.
+Further examination of the components of the MSE reveals that: (i) {\sc Hyak} yields smaller bias, and (ii) pays for this by sacrificing some variance.
+The overall comparison between the sampling strategies clearly favors {\sc Hyak}.
 This partly reflects the careful choice of HDSS villages so that they contain substantial variation in terms of village-level covariates.

-Comparing the analytical models also produces and encouraging result.
-All of the models perform better overall (smaller MSEs) when using the {\sc Hyak} sampling strategy, and within {\sc Hyak}, model IV {\em logistic regression random effects covariate model} or {\em Covariates \& Space} outperforms the others.
+Comparing the analytical models also produces an encouraging result.
+Within each sampling strategy, the logistic regression random effects covariate model (model IV) performs best overall (smaller MSEs).
+Within {\sc Hyak}, this outperforms the others.
+Similar patterns are observed across all sample sizes.
 This suggests that accounting for unmeasured factors and taking advantage of the spatial structure of mortality risk is significantly worthwhile.